jrpool/core-algorithms-cns/README.md

     ✓ true when given a palindrome containing digits
     ✓ true when given a palindrome containing digits
     ✓ false when given a nonpalindrome
+    ✓ true when given a multiscript palindrome
+    ✓ true when given a cased multiscript palindrome
-    ✓ true when given a huge palindrome invalid arguments
+    ✓ false when given a cased multiscript nonpalindrome ✓ true when given a huge palindrome invalid arguments
     ✓ undefined when given no argument